Bringing real baking into your home with deliciously simple recipes.

 Brownie base250g good-quality dark chocolate (45-54% cocoa), chopped

 165g (¾ cup) caster sugar

 75g (½ cup) plain flour

 55g (¼ cup) caster sugar

 1 egg yolk, at room temperature

 - Preheat oven to 160ºC (140ºC fan-forced).
-Grease a 16cm x 26cm shallow slice tin and line the base and long sides with one piece of baking paper.
+Grease a 16cm x 26cm shallow slice tin with melted butter and line the base and long sides with one piece of baking paper.

-- To make the Cheesecake topping, use an electric mixer to beat the cream cheese, butter and orange zest in a medium bowl until creamy and smooth.
+- To make the Cheesecake Topping, use an electric mixer to beat the cream cheese, butter and orange rind in a medium bowl until creamy and smooth, scraping down the sides of the bowl when necessary.
 Add the sugar and beat until well combined.
 Add the egg yolk and beat well.
 Set aside.

-- Remove brownie from the tin using the baking paper to lift it out.
+- Carefully remove brownie from the tin using the baking paper to lift it out.
 Cut into portions to serve.

 - These brownies will keep in an airtight container in the fridge, for up to 5 days.
 Serve at room temperature.